-At Central carefully chosen texts are placed at the heart of our English Learning Journey and we use these texts as vehicles to steer reading into writing.
-The exploration of writing for a range of purposes and specific genres in an integral part of each journey.
-The exposure to a quality models and examples of writing allows children to identify the features and the writing styles that they will need to include in their own writing.
-As children move up through school a higher emphasis is also placed on the purpose and audience of the writing they are completing.
-We place high importance on the children learning new skills and having the opportunity to explore in these skills in various ways.
-Therefore, the teaching of appropriate SPaG skills when writing are interwoven into the learning journey so children are developing these skills in context creating a more meaningful learning experience.
+Here at Central, carefully chosen texts are placed at the heart of our English Learning Journey and we use these texts as vehicles to steer reading into writing.
+The exploration of writing for a range of purposes and genres in an integral part of each journey.
+The exposure to quality models and examples of writing allows children to identify the features and the writing styles that they will need to include in their own writing.
+As a school, we place a high emphasis on the purpose and audience of the children’s writing.
+A key part of our journey is the children learning new skills and having the opportunity to explore in these skills in various ways.
+Therefore, the teaching of the SPaG skills are interwoven into the learning journey so children are developing these skills in context creating a more meaningful learning experience.
 We recognise the role vocabulary plays in developing good writers and because of this key, ambitious vocabulary is taught throughout each learning journey.
-In order to create reflective writers we incorporate editing and redrafting sessions into a learning journey so children can evaluate their work.
+In order to create reflective writers, we incorporate editing and redrafting sessions into a learning journey so children can evaluate their work.
 This then leads in to the outcome of the learning journey.
 At the end of each learning journey, our ‘Polished Pieces’ are a way of our children showcasing all of their hard work

 SPaG (Spelling, Punctuation and Grammar) skills

 Alongside developing the contents of the children’s writing we support children’s written presentation.
 The children will develop skills including the shape, size and orientation of letters before moving onto using the approach strokes to help join their letters together.
-These basic skills are taught regularly and the expectations are carried across all areas of writing in the curriculum.
+These skills are taught regularly and the expectations are maintained when writing in any area of the curriculum.